voxpupuli/puppet-mode/README.md

 <kbd>C-c C-c</kbd> | Apply the current manifest in dry-run mode
 <kbd>C-c C-v</kbd> | Validate the syntax of the current manifest
 <kbd>C-c C-l</kbd> | Check the current manifest for semantic issues
+<kbd>C-c C-z</kbd> | Launch a puppet-debugger REPL
+<kbd>C-c C-r</kbd> | Send the currently marked region to the REPL
+<kbd>C-c C-b</kbd> | Send the current buffer to the REPL

+For the integration with puppet-debugger to work, the puppet-debugger gem needs to be installed and available in your `$PATH`.
+See [the instructions][puppet debugger install instructions] on puppet-debugger's repository on how to install it.

 Use `M-x customize-group RET puppet` to customize Puppet Mode.